h4cc/awesome-elixir/README.md

 *Libraries and tools for creating documentation.*

 * [ex_doc](https://github.com/elixir-lang/ex_doc) - ExDoc is a tool to generate documentation for your Elixir projects.
+* [ex_doc_dash](https://github.com/JonGretar/ExDocDash) - Formatter for ExDoc to generate docset documentation for use in Dash.app.

 ## Email
 *Working with Email and stuff.*